necojackarc/dotfiles/README.md

 * `.rspec`

 ## Installation

-First you need to `clone` the repository:
+First, `clone` the repository:

 ```sh
 $ git clone --recursive git@github.com:necojackarc/dotfiles.git ~/dotfiles
 ```

-If you don't want to overwrite your `dotfiles`, you need to modify the `makeDotfileLinks.sh` which creates symbolic links like `.*` at your home directory.
+If you don't want to overwrite `dotfiles` on your home directory, modify `setup.sh`.

 When you are ready, execute the following commands: